AbdullahMRiad/aseprite-builder/README.md

   If the current version of the Fork repository is different from the latest Releases of Aseprite, it will automatically get the latest tags and then perform compilation and generate `draft` in `Code-Releases` of the Fork repository.

-`Automatically check for updates and build` workflow will be executed automatically at `0:00` UTC (Coordinated Universal Time) and `8:00` Beijing time (UTC+8), please edit `.github/workflows/ if you want to enable it auto-build.yml`, uncomment the third to fifth lines:
+`check` workflow will be executed automatically at `0:00` UTC (Coordinated Universal Time) and `8:00` Beijing time (UTC+8), please edit `.github/workflows/ if you want to enable it auto-build.yml`, uncomment the third to fifth lines:
 ~~~
 on:
   schedule: